City Club (Newburgh, New York): Law Library

-In the 1960s, the law library became a valuable resource for local lawyers and judges, remaining open to the public on weekdays from 9 am to 5 pm.
+In the 1960s, the law library became a valuable resource for local lawyers and judges, open to the public on weekdays from 9 am to 5 pm.

 Following the December 1970 demolition of the Palatine, preservationists and the general public resented the Newburgh URA for its apathy.
 In January 1971, the Orange County Legislature, realizing the situation in Newburgh, petitioned to move the Ninth Judicial Law Library to the new county office building in Goshen.
 Recognizing this as a possible collusion meant to clear out the City Club for demolition, many were immediately skeptical.
 Daniel F. Ahearn of the Newburgh Bar Association stood up against the underlying scorn the county had acquired for the city.

 Though the City Club itself was not keen on letting the building fall, they only attested a dwindling roster – about 85 men.
 Club President John S. Steegmuller announced plans for a building renovation, which crumbed by 1973 after facing scrutiny from the URA.
 In 1975, a member of the club claimed that "Half of the members belong just for the sake of their obituaries – they never come in here."
 In the first decades of the club's existence, most of the members lived within the city limits, but white flight meant most men had to travel from Balmville or further in the Town of Newburgh into the city, which had become undesirable.